Why you need a good quality tripod:

 Use a remote controller.
 Pressing the cameras shot button with your finger does not count.
 It is most likely to cause the camera to shake when you least want it to.
 Almost all digital cameras have some sort of remote control so make the most of it.
 If it doesn’t, use the camera’s timer to make sure any movement from pressing the button has gone before the shot is taken.

 At this really high-quality level, camera shake can be minimised even further.
 The Canon 5D Mk III has the option to lock the mirror before taking a shot so that even the minuscule movement of the mirror opening when the remote is pressed has been removed.
 (That’s the mechanical sound when you press the button on a bigger DSLR)

 Stabilise the Tripod

-The bigger the camera, the more top heavy it will be on a tripod, so the simplest way to make sure it is safe from falling over, usually in high wind or careless feet!, is to hold the tripod down.
+The bigger the camera, the more top heavy it will be on a tripod, so the simplest way to make sure it is safe from falling over, usually in high wind or because of careless feet, is to hold the tripod down.
 Now you don’t need to screw it into the ground with tent pegs.
 The Calumet tripod has a hook at the base of the centre riser, from which you can hang something heavy.
 I usually hang my camera bag from this hook, but you can just use a carrier bag filled with stones; use whatever is to hand.
-Again this just adds more stability to your tripod and more peace of mind.
+It definitely adds more stability to your tripod and more peace of mind.

 For me, the lightweight Calumet Carbon Fibre Tripod can handle my 8Kg Canon 5D as well as my GoPro and everything in between.
 It has the strength and reliability to do what I want it to do which lets me focus on creating the shots.
 I wouldn’t be without it.